 You’ll want to book really far in advance, as there’s only three rooms and they get booked out quickly.

 Getting there is easy.
 I mentioned above that it’s super-easy to get to Koh Kood, if not a little time-consuming if you’re trying to do so on a budget.

 You’ll want to make your way to Trat by bus or plane, then jump on a ferry/speedboat to Koh Kood.
 You can choose to island-hop your way there via the Koh Chang island chain, stopping off in Koh Chang, Koh Wai, and Koh Mak, as I did, or head straight there.

 A note on scooters: As with most places in Southeast Asia, it’s easy to get your hands on a scooter, and you don’t need a license to rent one.
 I realise I’m always pretty blasé when I talk about Dave and I hiring them around the world, but I do want to stress that riding bikes in Thailand is dangerous and backpackers do get seriously injured.
-If you don’t have a motorbike license, you will not be covered by travel insurance if you get into a nasty accident and need to be airlifted home.
-It’s part of the reason why Dave decided to get his license in Australia a few years ago.
+I’m sure you’ve seen the GoFundMe campaigns in the past.

 It happened to an old friend of a school friend last year, and I saw all the crowdfunding and the desperation to get them back to the U.K. — all of which could have been avoided if they hadn’t jumped on a scooter without a license.

 But, of course, regardless of all that, you need to get travel insurance if you’re going to be travelling in Thailand.
 I use and recommend SafetyWing.
 It costs just $1.50 a day.